 Of the Sabbath He speaks in the beginning of the creation; And God made the works of His hands in six days, and He ended on the seventh day, and rested on it, and He sanctified it.
 Genesis 2:3

-"Sanctified" (from the Hebrew word qadesh) means holy, hallowed, separated.
+"Sanctified" is from the Hebrew word qadesh) which means holy, hallowed, dedicated.

 Seen in a good way in Exodus 3:5. "the place whereon you stand is holy ground"